PranavReddyGaddam/Buzz/README.md

 *iOS Web: Haptic feedback only works on direct button presses, not programmatically when receiving messages.

-- **Session Limit**: Maximum 2 users per session.
-If a third person tries to join, they will receive an error message.
+- **Session Limit**: Maximum 5 users per session.
+If a 6th person tries to join, they will receive an error message.

 - **Session Cleanup**: Sessions are automatically cleaned up after 1 hour of inactivity.